-As of October 16
+As of March 11th

 Can’t remember where the trail number posts are located?
-Check out our map in the General Information menu item.
+Check out our map in the Visitor Information menu item.
 Remember, you can always load the Maprika app on your smart phone and import the Hansville Greenway map.
 The app works with Android or iOS.
 With GPS enabled, you should be able to find your way with no problem.

 Want to report stuff?
 Want to volunteer to help?
 Just e-mail us at firstname.lastname@example.org or you can contact Art at 360-638-0738 to make your report.
 You can also comment on our Facebook page.
 Something we ask you to do when reporting: Tell us what the problem is and approximately where it is.
 Try to tie your description to a post number.
 If it is a tree across the trail, tell us approximately how large it is.
 If we can use a hand saw, it saves us from lugging heavy chain saw into the woods.

 We are always short of able-bodied people to help with maintenance so if you’ve ever wanted to volunteer your time for a really good cause, we’d love to have you.
 Any time you can contribute is really appreciated!
 And you’ll get bragging rights for working with us!
 There is no “required” amount of time for volunteers to work.
 We are just happy to get any help we can get.
-Navigate to the “Contact Us” menu item and raise your hand!
+Navigate to the “Contact Us” menu item (under “The Greenway” tab) and raise your hand!